maziac/DeZog/documentation/UnitTests.md

 It is recommended to use the sjasmplus assembler but you can also use other assemblers that support macros.

-The [unit_tests.inc](unit_tests.inc) file provides macros in sjasmplus syntax but also in a format that e.g. Savannah's z80asm would understand.
+The [unit_tests.inc](unit_tests.inc) file provides macros in sjasmplus syntax.

+For other assemblers you most probably need an .inc file in a different format.
+Here is a [unit_tests_savannah.inc]](unit_tests_savannah.inc) in a format that e.g. Savannah's z80asm would understand.
+Maybe this can be used for other assemblers as well.

+Note: the z88dk z80asm is not supported as it lacks native support for macros.

 # Usage

 In order to use unit tests you must:
 1. include the unit_tests.inc file to your sources
 2. create the unit tests